NeoGeographyToolkit/StereoPipeline/docs/examples/historical.rst

 Make note of the lat/lon corners of the images listed in Earth Explorer, and note which image corners correspond to which compass locations.

+It is suggested to resize the images to a more manageable size.
+This can avoid failures in the processing below (:numref:`resizing_images`).

-After downloading and unpacking the images, we merge them with the ``image_mosaic`` tool.
+We will merge the images with the ``image_mosaic`` tool.
 These images have a large amount of overlap and we need to manually lower the blend radius so that we do not have memory problems when merging the images.
 Note that the image order is different for each image.

 ::